 I am an Australian landscape photographer, environmental artist and educator.
-Much of my work examines the contested ethical, emotional and aesthetic meanings of the non-human world, of ‘place’ and ‘nature’.
-Under the shadow of the emerging global ecological crisis, this has become an enquiry into the ‘space’ between wonder and tragedy I call an ‘ecological gaze’.
+Most of my work explores the contested meanings of the non-human world, of ‘place’ and ‘nature’ under the shadow of global ecological crisis visualized through a focus on the tension between wonder and tragedy I call an ‘ecological gaze’.

 My art practice also deals with the landscape of memory.
 In 1994 I made a pilgrimage to Poland.
 The outcome of that visit was a homage to the land of my forebears (Craters of the Moon).
 I have also employed photography as a metaphor rather than material (As birds hovering).